alejandrochang/StudyGuideNotes/node.md

 2. Custom Events:
 They're inside the Javascript Core.
 Events that we can create for ourself.
 This is the Event Emitter.

+The Node Event Emitter comes with on(), emit() and many more methods and properties.
+By using a config.js file where we place our 'magic strings' we avoid bugs with code that would be hard to decipher, as our magic strings become variables which our code editors can distinguish.

+Object.create() is a very simple, clean and clear way to set up a sequence of objects, of objects that inherit from one another, a prototype chain.
+This idea of setting this up is key to understanding the Event Emitter and many mother pieces of Node.js.

+Prototypal Inheritance: Can be achieved through the function contructor of an object, ES6 extends class inheritance and Object.create().

+**Inherting From the Event Emitter**
+The Event Emitter uses internally Object.create() to create an empty object __proto__ that points down to the object you want to inherit from.
+Many objects built into Node are a type of event emitter.

+Object Literals are useful for call and apply, binding the contest of a particular function.